BillQK/gitlock/BACKLOG.md

 - [ ] Implement terminal-based output formatting (currently outputs raw CSV/JSON)
 - [ ] Add example analyses and sample reports to documentation
 - [ ] Create comprehensive API documentation for library usage
-- [ ] Use the term "Repository Intelligence"
-- [ ] Use case: recommend code reviewers using knowledge silos
-- [ ] Use case: knowledge silos could be use to maintains expertise map

 ## In Progress